lgreski/datasciencedepot/gettingstarted.md

 * Describe two or more strategies for handling missing values in a data analysis, along with the strengths and weaknesses of each.

 "Credible" also means knowing one's limitations, and relating experiences where one has quickly learned new things.

+## Question: What are data science career options for an experienced IT professional?

+**Answer:** The biggest question is whether one is willing to take an entry level data science job at an entry level salary.
+Depending on one's current salary and financial flexibility, it may be worthwhile to take an entry level data science job instead of a technical project or engineering manager role.

+2 - 3 years of significant work as a data scientist will be more valuable to a person's long term career prospects than taking a job that is related to data science but where a person isn't developing a portfolio of completed data science projects.

+The most important thing a person can do to enhance her/his career prospects is to develop relationships in the field where one wants to work.
+In the U.S., As noted above, 75% of jobs are found by networking, so the market places a premium on developing relationships before you make a career move.

 [Return Home](http://bit.ly/2ouaZTF)